keithjjones/fileintel/README.md

   -h, --help            show this help message and exit -a, --all             Perform All Lookups.
   -v, --virustotal      VirusTotal Lookup.
+  -n, --nsrl            NSRL Lookup for SHA-1 and MD5 hashes ONLY!
   -r, --carriagereturn  Use carriage returns with new lines on csv.
 ```